UltraMessaging/lbmct/doc/Internal_Design.md

 If the transport is taking an unusually long time to fully connect, that CRSP handshake will be lost due to "head loss".
 The CT Receiver will time it out and retry its CREQ.
-When the CT Recever does get the CRSP, it calls the subscriber's connection create callback, delivers the CRSP handshake to the subscriber, and it replies back to the Source with a UIM handshake:
+When the CT Receiver does get the CRSP, it calls the subscriber's connection create callback, delivers the CRSP handshake to the subscriber, and it replies back to the Source with a UIM handshake:
-* C_OK - Connect OK (contains subscribe's metadata).
+* C_OK - Connect OK (contains subscriber's metadata).
 The CT Source will also time out and retry until it gets a C_OK, at which it will call the publisher's connection create callback, signalling to the publisher that the receiver is ready to receive handshake.